 Online sites often list details of who's handling the sale, so you can follow up if you find a promising home.
 You might have to dig around in the listing to find it, but it's usually there.

 The Downside of Online House Hunting

-- The number of homes on the market can be overwhelming.
+The number of homes on the market at any given time can be overwhelming.
 A real estate agent can help you quickly focus your search, especially if you don’t know a market very well.